alexdsbreslav/quicklooks/README.md

 ![example_image](https://github.com/alexdsbreslav/quicklook/blob/master/images/quicklook_example.png)

 # quicklook
-quicklook is a package for visualizing data quickly.
+quicklook is a Python package for visualizing data quickly.

 ## Why quicklook?
 My name is Alex.
 I am a soon-to-be-graduating PhD candidate at Duke, cognitive scientist, and quantitative user researcher; you can check out my [LinkedIn here](https://www.linkedin.com/in/alexanderbreslav/).
 I taught myself how to code during my PhD.
 As I was learning, data visualization posed a big problem.
 I constantly needed to visualize data, but creating visualizations that were attractive, easy-to-read, and shareable took forreevvverrrrr.